Eujenz/eujenz.github.io/content/about.md

 ---

-### Professional Summary
+### Summary

-Licensed pharmacist with over 5 years of experience in pharmaceutical quality management, specializing in GMP compliance, production oversight, and auditing within the Taiwanese market.
-Proficient in leveraging Python to enhance quality control and automate processes, with a strong background in standardizing and digitalizing SOPs for improved compliance and efficiency.
-Experienced in managing cold-chain storage for sterile products and ensuring GDP compliance through comprehensive GMP audits, facilitating regulatory adherence in distribution.
-Demonstrated leadership in cross-functional projects and effective communication with local regulatory authorities.
+- 5+ years of experience in pharmaceutical quality management, specializing in GMP compliance, production oversight, and auditing within the Taiwanese market.
+- 4+ years of expertise in communicating with local regulatory authorities to ensure compliance and address audit findings.
+- 4+ years of experience in standardizing and digitalizing SOPs, enhancing compliance and operational efficiency.
+- 4+ years of leadership in cross-functional projects, coordinating teams to achieve quality and compliance goals.
+- 3+ years ensuring GDP compliance through comprehensive GMP audits, facilitating regulatory adherence in distribution.
+- 3+ years managing cold-chain storage for sterile products, maintaining product integrity and regulatory standards.
+- 2+ years of proficiency in Python, leveraging it to automate quality control processes and enhance data-driven decision-making.

 ---